scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

 Non-directional picking tutorial
 ============

 The following sections will describe the procedure to pick non-oriented particles with Eman software inside Scipion.
-The data analyzed during the tutorial is available here.
+The data analyzed during the tutorial is available `here <http://scipion.cnb.csic.es/downloads/scipion/data/tutorials/tomography/Day2/eman-dynamo/>`_.

 We will describe two possible picking approaches: a neural network-based picking and a template matching-based picking.
 At the end of the tutorial, we will also define some consensus steps that could be performed when several pickings are available in the project.